ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 scopes="hello"
 ```

-Once service is restarted with the configuration file in place, `generalUser` will not be able to invoke the service due to authorization failure:
+Once service is restarted with the configuration file in place, 'generalUser' will not be able to invoke the service due to authorization failure:

 ```
 curl -v -u generalUser:password https://localhost:9091/hello